First Korean Congress 1919

 Image courtesy of Wikipedia.

-The picture above is the First Korean Congress marching to the Independence Hall.
+The picture above shows the First Korean Congress marching to Independence Hall.

 Korean American's reenacting First Korean Congress demonstration